microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

 },
 ```

 This is slightly more maintainable.
-But now, a user could set
+Assuming the user also has shell integration
-`"waitForSuccess": true`, and if any part of the script fails, then the rest of
+enabled, they could also set `"waitForSuccess": true`, and if any part of the
-it won't be sent to the shell.
+script fails, then the rest of it won't be sent to the shell[[1](#footnote-1)].

 #### Fragment actions